Trading and investing in the HS50

 - Examine charts and price action: Use HS50 price charts to assist in determining market sentiment.
 Knowing how to use charts when trading can help you to estimate what the index price might do next

-- Conduct technical analysis using indicators: Learn how technical analysis and indicators can help you to identify chart patterns, trading signals and trends in the market
+- Conduct technical analysis using indicators: learn how technical analysis and indicators can help you identify chart patterns, trading signals and trends in the market

 The HS50 is a capitalisation weighted-index, made up by the 50 largest and liquid companies on the Hong Kong Stock Exchange (SEHK).
 This means that the larger component stocks will find a greater influence upon the overall index.